 Choose "Status Device Info" menu, and you will be able to view the device information, including LAN, WAN and ADSL.
-The information will vary depending on the settings of the Router configured on the Interface Setup screen.
+The information will vary depending on the settings of the modem router configured on the Interface Setup screen.

-Click the other submenus System Log or Statistics in Figure 4-2, and you will be able to view the system log and traffic statistics about the Router.
+Click the other submenus System Log or Statistics in Figure 4-2, and you will be able to view the system log and traffic statistics about the modem router.